Founder & Publisher

-Leslie M. Browning grew up in the small fishing village of Stonington, Connecticut.
-A longtime student of philosophy, nature and art, these themes permeate her work.
+(L.M.)
+Leslie M. Browning is the award-winning author of eleven titles.
+She grew up in the small fishing village of Stonington, Connecticut.
 In her writing, Browning explores the confluence of the natural landscape and the interior landscape.
-A proud native of New England, she travels often throughout the region using her photography, drawing, and writing to explore the ecological and cultural identity of the Northeast.
+She is a convergence of her New England roots and the wide-sky, high-desert of the Southwest, where her heart is most at peace.

 In 2010, Leslie debuted with a three-title contemplative poetry series: Ruminations at Twilight, Oak Wise, and The Barren Plain.
 These three books went on to garner several accolades including a total of 3 pushcart-prize nominations, the Nautilus Gold Medal for Poetry, and Foreword Reviews‘ Book of the Year Award.
 She followed this success with, Fleeting Moments of Fierce Clarity, which was named a finalist in the Next Generation Indie Book Awards and was nominated for a Pushcart Prize.